P. QUINN WHITE

 I am an Assistant Professor of philosophy at Harvard University.
 From 2020-22, I was at the University of Nebraska–Lincoln.
 I received my Ph.D. from MIT in 2019.

-I am interested in interpersonal relationships, and have projects in honesty and discretion, partiality, consent, paying it forward, and forgiveness, as well as more applied projects on deception in the social science research and the politics of technology and privacy.
+I have projects in honesty and discretion, partiality, consent, normative powers more broadly, paying it forward, and forgiveness.
 I also have interests in love and the special permissions and obligations it can bring.
 And, perhaps more strangely, I explore the idea that love of all, agape, can serve as a (even the) central ideal of practical reasoning.

 You can reach me at pqwhite [at] fas [dot] harvard [dot] edu.